-Potential employers, including Hilton Hotels, American Airlines and 1-800-flowers, might hire directly.
-Others use third-party companies, which then hire home-based workers.
-In addition to Alpine, other virtual call center operators include Convergys, LiveOps.com, Arise.com, WestatHome.com and WorkingSolutions.
+Potential employers, including Hilton Hotels, American Airlines and 1-800-Flowers.com, might hire directly.
+Others use third-party companies who then hire home-based workers.
+In addition to Sykes, other virtual call center operators include Convergys, LiveOps, Arise, West at Home and Working Solutions.

-The hours: Full time, part time and split shifts are available.
+The hours: Full-time, part-time and split shifts are available.
 Employers may require at least 20 hours a week, plus weekend slots.

 Median pay range: The typical hourly rate is about $9, but workers can earn more than $20 an hour with incentives and bonuses.
 Some firms provide health, vision and dental benefits, or access to group plan rates.
 Paid vacation and matching 401(k) plans may be a perk, but you'll have to clock in enough hours to be eligible.